bacterial vaginosis symptoms

 What Is Bacterial Vaginosis?

 Bacterial vaginosis (BV) is an infection of the vagina usually affecting women of reproductive age.
 BV is caused by an imbalance in vaginal bacteria.
-In women with bacterial vaginosis, lactobacillus becomes scarce, and other kinds of bacteria (for example.
+In women with bacterial vaginosis, lactobacillus becomes scarce3, and other kinds of bacteria (for example.
 Gardnerella vaginalis, Ureaplasma urealyticum, Anaerobes, and Mycoplasma hominis) become too plentiful.
 This is referred to as overgrowth of normal flora.

 Women with bacterial vaginosis experience a rise in the pH of the vagina.
 In women who are not in menopause, a healthy vagina is acidic, with a pH of between 3.8 and 4.5.
 This is due to Lactobacillus species producing lactic acid, which maintains a low, acidic pH that keeps the critters in check!